Tornado outbreak sequence of May 21–26, 2011: Bradley–Washington–Goldsby, Oklahoma

+The tornado curved sharply to the north and weakened to EF3 strength as it continued north of Washington, though one final area of EF4 damage occurred southwest of Goldsby as a large, well-built home was completely swept away with only the slab remaining, and large metal storage tanks behind the house were tossed.
+This home was specifically engineered to be tornado resistant, though close inspection of the foundation revealed that some of the anchor bolt washers were missing, and the ones that were present were slightly too small, preventing a rating higher than EF4.
+Further to the north, minor EF0 damage occurred near David Jay Perry Airport before the tornado dissipated.
+Large amounts of debris from this tornado reportedly fell from the sky in Norman.

 Overall, the tornado was on the ground for 23 mi.
 61 people were injured, though no fatalities occurred.
 Despite the presence of multiple well-built, anchor-bolted homes being swept completely away along the path, the tornado was not rated EF5 due to several contextual discrepancies and minor anchoring flaws.
 A high-end EF4 rating was applied as a result.
 Despite this, much like the Chickasha–Blanchard tornado, the EF4 rating is disputed, and the tornado is suspected by some in the academic sector to have been an EF5.

 On January 23, 2025, Anthony W. Lyza with the National Severe Storms Laboratory along with Harold E. Brooks and Makenzie J. Kroca with the University of Oklahoma’s School of Meteorology published a paper to the American Meteorological Society, where they stated the tornado in Goldsby was an "EF5 candidate" and opined that the EF5 starting wind speed should be 190 mph instead of 201 mph.